 Intermediate filaments are the third type of cytoskeletal filament and represent a larger group of filaments that share structural and functional similarities.
 Five types of intermediate filaments have been described, and although each type is composed of different monomer proteins, their mechanism of assembly is consistent and produces filaments of around 10nm in width.
 Up to 50 different proteins may be incorporated into intermediate filaments.
 Intermediate filaments form an elaborate network not only in the cytoplasm but also in the nucleus in the form of lamina.
 They are highly flexible, yet much more stable than both microfilaments and microtubules.
 Intermediate filaments have no known role in cell motility however they do provide mechanical stability to cells at regions of cell-cell contacts.

 With the exception of intermediate filaments, cytoskeletal filaments are constantly undergoing cycles of polymerization and depolymerization.
 When describing actin filament or microfilament assembly this process is referred as ‘treadmilling’.
-Microtubules on the other hand undergo a process known as “dynamic instability”.
+Microtubules on the other hand undergo a process known as “dynamic instability?.

 Unlike buildings, cells are living entities that are highly dynamic themselves.
 They are constantly interacting with their environment and responding accordingly.
-They may change their shape, or the shape of their nucleus, they may commence cell migration, enter a state of rest or being the process of programmed cell death.
+They may change their shape, or the shape of their nucleus, they may commence cell migration, enter a state of rest or undergo the process of programmed cell death.
 In order to meet with the requirements of the cell, the cytoskeleton needs to be equally dynamic.

 For example, during cell migration, the cytoskeleton rapidly changes to produce a polarized cell with a “front” or “leading” edge, and a back or “trailing” edge.
 The rapid development of a microfilament network at the leading edge, in a region known as the lamellipodia, generates protrusive force, and helps the cell to move forward whilst simultaneously retracting the cell from the rear.
 In another example, during cell division chromosomes must separate and cellular organelles must be redistributed amongst daughter cells.
 This is followed by a pinching of the cell membrane into two.
 These processes require a very dynamic cytoskeleton that can rapidly depolymerize to allow old structures to be dissolved and new structures to be formed.